 - Prevent and address sexual harassment and violence in the workplace

-- Protect against discrimination in housing or the workplace on the basis of sexual orientation or gender identity
+- Protect against discrimination in housing or the workplace or public accommodations on the basis of sexual orientation and gender identity or expression

 - Protect against discrimination in housing and the workplace against survivors of sexual and domestic violence